 Occasionally, constipation may be a symptom of another problem.
 It is important to speak to your healthcare professional if constipation persists.

-If you have constipation, the short-term use of a laxative may be required in order to restore your normal bowel habit.
-There are different types of laxatives and they work in slightly different ways.
+If you have constipation, the short-term use of a stool softener and/or laxative may be required in order to restore your normal bowel habit.
+There are different types of stool softeners and laxatives that work in different ways.

 The four main groups are:

-Talk to your doctor or pharmacist first before taking any constipation treatment, they will be able to advise you on the best laxative to manage your constipation.
+Talk to your doctor or pharmacist first before taking any constipation treatment, including stool softeners, they will be able to advise you on the best laxative to manage your constipation.

 How can you prevent constipation?

-A number of lifestyle changes can be made:
+A number of lifestyle changes can be made to help prevent constipation:

 - Eat a well-balanced diet high in fibre, including fruits, vegetables, legumes, and whole-grain bread and cereals to add bulk to your stool and help you stay regular